-The format of Simple Packet communication is:

-<SOH> Type Address: Command Data Terminator Checksum

-<SOH>

-The symbol SOH> represents the ASCII "Start Of Header" character (01 hex/1 decimal), and must be the first character of every transmission.
-Since the purpose of the SOH> character is to mark the beginning of a new packet, it cannot appear anywhere else within the transmission.
+imple Packet communication is: H> Type Address : Command Data Terminator Checksum <\$OH> The symbol <soh></soh> represents the ASCII "Start Of Header" character (01 hex/1 decimal), and must be the first character of every transmission.
+Since the purpose of the <soh></soh> character is to mark the beginning of a new packet, it cannot appear anywhere else within the transmission. Туре Can be one of two ASCII characters (S or s), and must be the second character of every transmission.

-Type

-Can be one of two ASCII characters (S or s), and must be the second character of every transmission.
 This character lets the display know if the serial data is meant for an individual address or a group address.

-- S Serial data for an individual address. - s Serial data for a group address.

-If your application does not require addressing individual displays or groups of displays, you should use the type s.
+S Serial data for an individual address.s Serial data for a group address.
+If your application does not require addressing individual displays or groups of displays, you should use the type s .
 This will allow data that you send to be acted upon by every display that receives it (as explained below).

-Address

-Can range from 0 to 255, and is an optional part of the packet that specifies an actual unit or group address.
+Address Can range from 0 to 255, and is an optional part of the packet that specifies an actual unit or group address.
 If no address is included in the packet, the default address of 0 will be used.
-Addresses 0 to 14 are selectable using the internal DIP switch.
-Setting a unit to addresses 15 to 255 requires VDP4.
+The units address defaults to 0.
+Addresses 1 to 255 requires VDP4.
 Note that a transmitted group address of 0 is a broadcast to all units, regardless of what the internal address of each display is set to.
 Thus, when no addressing is required, you can skip the Address part of the packet, and rely on the fact that a default address of 0 will automatically be substituted.
-In this case, the complete header before the data would be <SOH>s: and the data will be acted on by all displays that receive it.

-For more information about individual and group addressing see Section 3.3 Addressing Multiple Displays.

-The ASCII "Colon" character (3A hex/58 decimal) must be included in every transmission, and is used to separate the header part of the packet from the data.
+In this case, the complete header before the data would be <soh>s:</soh> and the data will be acted on by all displays that receive it.
+For more information about individual and group addressing see Section 3.3 Addressing Multiple Displays. : The ASCII "Colon" character (3A hex/58 decimal) must be included in every transmission, and is used to separate the header part of the packet from the data.

-Command

-Can contain one command string for the display.
+Command Can contain one command string for the display.
 Command strings can be used to display data, set the clock, flash data on the display, or control the optional relay.
 The available commands are fully described in Section 3.2 Simple Packet Commands.

-Data

-Any ASCII characters you wish to display (refer to Appendix B for a full character set listing).
-The control characters <SOH>, <CR> and <LF> cannot be used in the Data part of the packet, as they are reserved for marking the beginning and end of packets.
+Data Any ASCII characters you wish to display (refer to Appendix B for a full character set listing).
+The control characters <soh></soh> , <cr></cr> and <lf></lf> cannot be used in the Data part of the packet, as they are reserved for marking the beginning and end of packets.
 Terminator A special ASCII character which marks the end of the data (and thus immediately follows it).
-The Terminator character is a DIP switch selection.
-Note that the symbol <CR> represents the ASCII "Carriage Return" character (0D hex/13 decimal), and the symbol <LF> represents the ASCII "Line Feed" character (0A hex/10 decimal).
-In cases where the host device transmits a <CR><LF> combination as the terminator, select <CR>.
+The Terminator character is a dip switch selection.
+Note that the symbol <cr></cr> represents the ASCII "Carriage Return" character (0D hex/13 decimal), and the symbol <lf></lf> represents the ASCII "Line Feed" character (0A hex/10 decimal).
+In cases where the host device transmits a <cr><lf> combination as the terminator, select <cr>.</cr></lf></cr> Checksum This is an optional part of the packet that can be used to provide an extra level of data validation.

-Checksum

-This is an optional part of the packet that can be used to provide an extra level of data validation.
 If used, the checksum immediately follows the Terminator character.
 Please request the Advanced Applications Guide if you are interested in using a checksum.